CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Related Work

 \section{Related Work}

 The literature on quantization is huge.
 In this section, we only review the works that are related to quantization of large pre-trained models, and those that are related to our work.

-\paragraph{Weight-only Quantization.} Optimal Brain Quantization (OBQ)~\citep{frantar2022optimal}, a post-training quantization (PTQ) technique, draws inspiration from the Optimal Brain Surgeon (OBS) framework proposed by~\citet{lecun1989optimal}. \citet{frantar2022optimal} introduced exact yet efficient algorithms for implementing the OBS greedy strategy.
-However, OBQ remains computationally expensive and struggles to scale effectively to large language models (LLMs). \citet{frantar2022gptq} subsequently introduced GPTQ, which employs heuristics to accelerate the OBQ algorithm.
+\textbf{GPTQ.} Inspired by the Optimal Brain Surgeon (OBS) framework for pruning~\citep{lecun1989optimal}, Optimal Brain Quantization (OBQ)~\citep{frantar2022optimal} emerged as a promising post-training quantization (PTQ) technique.
+However, OBQ remains computationally expensive and struggles to scale effectively to large language models (LLMs).
+This is because of a complicated step involved in OBQ which requires updating all the unquantized coordinates in each step (see Equation 2 in~\citet{frantar2022gptq}).
+Implementing this step in GPUs is extremely slow because of the sheer number of gathers/scatters that need to be performed at each step. \citet{frantar2022gptq} subsequently introduced GPTQ, which employs heuristics to accelerate the OBQ algorithm.
 Specifically, GPTQ updates coordinates once in a cyclic manner rather than the greedy approach used in OBQ.
-This modification significantly speeds up the algorithm but comes at the cost of reduced performance.
+This modification significantly speeds up the algorithm but comes at the cost of reduced quality.
 In our work, we address this performance drop by proposing greedy coordinate descent algorithms that are both straightforward and easy to implement.